-Figure 1.
-Distribution of fundamental frequencies for IDS and ADS stimuli.
-Dashed lines give mean +/- standard error.
+Figure 1: The distribution of F0 values for IDS and ADS is displayed as the proportion of voiced segments that fell in each F0 bin.
+Dashed lines show mean plus or minus one standard error across stimuli.

-Table 2.
+Table 1:

 Characteristics of the IDS and ADS stimuli, with standard deviations computed across stimuli.